 1. Noah led his family to the plain of Shinar

 The migration to the plain of Shinar is usually not linked to the location of Noah’s vineyard and the families first settlement.
-Although the people in Gen 11:2 are not named, it is very probably that they are Noah and his family, including his first grandchildren.
+Although the people in Genesis 11:2 are not named, it is very probably that they are Noah and his family, including his first grandchildren.

 2. Noah lived with his family as a community

-In Gen 9:20-27, we read about an unfortunate event in Noah’s family.
+In Genesis 9:20-27, we read about an unfortunate event in Noah’s family.
 Noah gets drunk, and then his son Ham and possibly his grandson Canaan take advantage of the situation to make fun of the patriarch of the family.

 The events recorded suggest that Noah and his sons lived together.
 They were all present at the time that Noah got drunk and exposed himself.